privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 At the moment privacyIDEA will know and return the following attributes by default, that can be mapped to SAML
 attributes:

-username:    The login name surname:    The real world name of the user as it is retrieved from the user source
+- username: The login name
+- surname: The real world name of the user as it is retrieved from the user source
-givenname:    The real world name of the user as it is retrieved from the user source mobile:        The mobile phone number of the user as it is retrieved from the user source phone:        The phone number of the user as it is retrieved from the user source email:        The email address of the user as it is retrieved from the user source
+- givenname: The real world name of the user as it is retrieved from the user source
+- mobile: The mobile phone number of the user as it is retrieved from the user source
+- phone: The phone number of the user as it is retrieved from the user source
+- email: The email address of the user as it is retrieved from the user source

 The list can be extended by including custom attributes in the attributemap.
 If the privacyIDEA server returns an attribute 'groups', you can map that to 'groups' if you include it in the attributemap.
 Otherwise, it is discarded.

-Method 2 (authproc)
+AuthProc
 ========

-If you want to use privacyIDEA as an auth proc filter, change the metadata.
-Use the following example:
+If you want to use privacyIDEA as an auth process filter, add the configuration to the metadata file (e.g. `simplesaml/metadata/saml20-idp-hosted.php`.

 ```PHP
 'authproc' => array(